Manufacturing’s future depends on diversity, equity, and inclusion.

 Full vaccination is required to attend the D&I Summit.
 All NAM and MI staff on site at the D&I Summit are fully vaccinated.
 All registrants must submit their CDC Vaccine Card using the ProtectWell app before their arrival to Washington, D.C.
 SUBMISSION INSTRUCTIONS

 By attending the D&I Summit in Washington, DC you agree to abide by and engage in certain mandatory health and safety conduct while attending the event.
 Proof of vaccination through a third party will be required and instructions will be sent to all registrants before the event.
 Individuals are considered fully vaccinated 2 weeks after the second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or 2 weeks after a single-dose vaccine, such as Johnson & Johnson’s Janssen vaccine.
 If you need special accommodations and or cannot attend the meeting in person, a hybrid option will be offered.
-We will send instructions upon your RSVP.

 We expect attendees to adhere to the following behaviors, consistent with CDC guidance, state and local health authority directives and hotel rules.
 If you are not willing or able to adhere to these practices, we ask that you plan not to attend the meeting.
 Please note that these standards are subject to change as conditions evolve up to our meeting date.